On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function

-{ Let us return to a numerical example.
-Let $X=101010101000001$ and let $Y=101000110001$.
+Let us return to a numerical example.
+Let $X=10101011000001$ and let $Y=10100011000111$.
 Let $v$ be the alignment

-Note that there are two consecutive aligned ones with one zero in between in the $X$-part.
+Note that there are consecutive aligned ones with one zero in between in the $X$-part.
 Hence $N_1(v)=2$.
 Note, that the third and fifth one in the string $X$ are consecutive aligned ones with one zero between them.
 But there is also a non-aligned one between them, so they do not count towards $N_1(v)$.
-Instead the first consecutive aligned one counting towards $N_1(v)$ is given by the first and the second one in $X$.
-Then, the second and third one in $X$ constitutes such consecutive couple of ones counting towards $N_1(v)$.\\ Among the two pairs of consecutive aligned ones with one zero in between, there is one which has strictly more than $1$ zero in between the ones in the $Y$ part.
-Hence, $N_{1>}=1$.\\ There is here one consecutive pair of aligned ones with five zeros in between.
+Instead the first consecutive aligned ones counting towards $N_1(v)$ are given by the first and the second one in $X$.
+Then, the second and third one in $X$ constitutes such consecutive couple of ones counting towards $N_1(v)$.

+Among the two pairs of consecutive aligned ones with one zero in between, there is one which has strictly more than one zero in between the ones in the $Y$ part.
+Hence, $N_{1>}=1$.
+There is one consecutive pair of aligned ones with five zeros in between.
 It is given by the fifth and sixth one in $X$.
-Hence, $N_5(v)=1$.\\ The only pair of consecutive aligned ones with five zeros in between in the $X$ part has 3 zeros in between in the $Y$ part.
-Hence, $N_{5<}=1$. }\\[3mm]
+Hence, $N_5(v)=1$.
+The only pair of consecutive aligned ones with five zeros in between in the $X$ part has 3 zeros in between in the $Y$ part.
+Hence, $N_{5<}=1$.

 Recall that $A^n$ is the event that $X$ and $Y$ are such that the inequalities \eqref{probcondA1} and \eqref{probcondA3} are satisfied.